-I am a fully accredited counsellor and psychotherapist working in London and Dursley in Gloucestershire I help people to tackle whatever is pre-occupying or impacting them in a confidential, safe and non-judgemental space.
+I am a fully accredited and experienced counsellor and psychotherapist working in Gloucestershire and London.
+I help people to tackle whatever is pre-occupying or impacting them in a confidential, safe and non-judgemental space.
 Over the years I have learnt how creating an environment of mutual trust and respect can facilitate real life changes.

 You may have a specific issue that you wish to explore such as a relationship, your work, or a recent event that has impacted you.
 In that case it might be appropriate for us to work together for a fairly short period of time in order to focus on this.
 On the other hand there may be something more deeply-rooted that is bothering you, or you may have feel that you are ready for a fuller exploration.
 Either way my aim is that working with me you will come to understand and trust yourself more deeply, and feel able to make informed decisions in your life.